 Kootenay National Park in British Columbia is one of the most interesting of the Canadian Park reservations.
 It is situated on the western slope of the Rockies, its northeastern and northwestern boundaries adjoining those of Banff and Yoho National Parks.
-Kootenay Park was established primarily as a National Highway Park, to preserve as a national heritage the beauty of the landscape along the route of the Banff-Windermere highway, the first motor road to be constructed across the central Canadian Rockies.
-The eastern section of this road, from Banff to Vermilion pass, lay within the Banff National Park in Alberta, while the western section, from Vermilion pass to the Windermere valley, was in British Columbia, extending through a virgin mountain region, the primal beauty of which had not been disturbed.
-Accordingly, an area extending approximately five miles on both sides of the highway for a distance of about sixty miles from the Vermilion pass south was set aside for park purposes.
+Kootenay Park was established primarily as a national highway park, to preserve as a national heritage the beauty of the landscape along the route of the Banff-Windermere Highway, the first motor road to be constructed across the central Canadian Rockies.
+The eastern section of this road, from Banff to Vermilion Pass, lay within the Banff National Park in Alberta, while the western section, from Vermilion Pass to the Windermere Valley, was in British Columbia, extending through a virgin mountain region, the primal beauty of which had not been disturbed.
+Accordingly, an area extending approximately five miles on both sides of the highway for a distance of about sixty miles south from Vermilion Pass was set aside for park purposes.

-Kootenay Park possesses a number of remarkable features. including glaciers, waterfalls, an iceberg lake, numerous canvons, and hot mineral springs.
+Kootenay Park possesses a number of remarkable features, including glaciers, waterfalls, an iceberg lake, numerous canyons, and hot mineral springs.
 Many species of wild animal life make their home in the park.
 Rocky Mountain goat may be observed picking their way along some high rocky slope, while bighorn sheep, deer, and moose feed along the highway or in the shady glades.
 The canyons of the park are particularly fine.
-Their rocky walls rise high from the valleys, coloured in places a brilliant red, as if artificially stained by pigments.
-Marble canyon, accessible from the Banff-Windermere Highway, is one of the most beautiful of the natural gorges in the park.
-Its walls, formed of grey limestone through which run strata of white and greyish marble, have been eaten down through the years by the rushing waters of Tokumm creek.
-Sinclair canyon, just inside the western entrance to the park, is one of the most spectacular in the Rockies.
+Their rocky walls which rise high and sheer, are coloured in places a brilliant red, as if artificially stained by pigments.
+Marble Canyon, accessible from the Banff-Windermere Highway, is one of the most beautiful of the natural gorges in the park. walls, formed of grey limestone through which run strata of white and greyish marble, have been eaten down through the years by the rushing waters of Tokumm Creek.
+Sinclair Canyon, just inside the western entrance to the park, is one of the most spectacular in the Rockies.
 At this point the highway passes through a narrow notch in the Rockies, which forms a natural gateway to the park.
-Sheer walls of reddish rock rise almost perpendicularly above the rushing waters of Sinclair creek, while the road passes alongside, beneath the crags which in places overhang the right of way.
+Sheer walls of reddish rock rise almost perpendicularly above the rushing waters of Sinclair Creek, while the road passes alongside, beneath the crags which in places overhang the right of way.